Slick9000/natsuka/README.md

 ## android support

-natsuka works on android with termux, and can download to your music folder so you can see the music in your music players.
+natsuka works on android with termux, and automatically downloads to your system Downloads folder.

 just install termux's apk from [here](https://github.com/termux/termux-app/releases/latest), open it, and run the following commands:**